-An aerial firefighter, Pete Sandich (Richard Dreyfuss, Jaws), dies during a massive forest wildfire only to return to Earth as a guardian angel to fellow firefighter, Ted Baker (Brad Johnson, Flight of the Intruder), who is still learning the ropes of a very dangerous job.
+An aerial firefighter, Pete Sandich (Richard Dreyfuss, Jaws), dies during a massive forest wildfire only to return to Earth as a guardian angel to fellow firefighter Ted Baker (Brad Johnson, Flight of the Intruder), who is still learning the ropes of a very dangerous job.
 Pete struggles with his new mission as he discovers that his girlfriend, Dorinda Durston (Holly Hunter, The Piano), is falling in love with Ted.

 Reaction & Thoughts:

 As you would expect from a Spielberg production, the movie’s technical elements are beyond reproach.
 Sound, production design, etc., everything is of the highest quality.
-The visual effects — by Industrial Light & Magic — are top-notch too.
+The visual effects, by George Lucas’s Industrial Light & Magic, are top-notch too.

 Conclusions & Final Thoughts:

 Always is be no means a bad movie.
 Maybe the movie works better if you’ve never seen A Guy Named Joe.
 You are supposed to judge movies on their own merits, but this is a hard thing to do when you are dealing with a remake, especially one that’s so similar to the original.
 Always has its defenders (the film has become a cult favorite among many movie buffs), so judge for yourself.
 Color, 122 minutes, Rated PG.